korthout/backport-action/README.md

 Default: `''` (disabled)

-The action will backport the pull request to each specified target branch (comma-separated).
+The action will backport the pull request to each specified target branch (space-delimited).
 See [How it works](#how-it-works).

 Can be used in addition to backport labels.